Man, 38, charged with molesting 11-year-old girl

 Aldrin Illias, 38, was charged for molesting an 11-year-old girl at an overhead bridge along Rivervale Street last Friday (July 14).
 The incident took place at 7am.

-He is believed to be involved in at least 10 alleged cases of molest between July 5 and 17.
+He is believed to be involved in at least 10 alleged cases of molestation between July 5 and 17.

 Descriptions given by women in Hougang and Sengkang in police reports against the molester indicate that the offences were committed by the same person.